 10 most common freight shipping questions.

-To help make the shipping process easier from start to finish, we've outlined 10 of the most common freight shipping questions.
+So, what is freight shipping exactly?
+To help you better understand the shipping process from start to finish, we've outlined 10 of the most common freight shipping questions to get you started.
+Let's take a look.

-Q: What can be shipped and what are the freight shipping options?
+Q: What can be shipped with freight shipping and what are my options?

 A: Regardless of the amount of freight or its final destination, 3PL companies typically offer the services to handle it all.
 Common freight shipping options include truckload (TL), less than truckload (LTL), expedited LTL and intermodal.
 If you have questions regarding which shipping option best fits your needs, take a look at our post Freight Shipping: What Option Best Fits Your Needs?